MultiFormer: A Multi-Person Pose Estimation System Based on CSI and Attention Mechanism: Related Work

 Traditional methods, such as CNNs-based methods, often require multiple layers to achieve global perception.
 For example, Wang et al. \cite{wangCanWiFiEstimate2019} used a 16-layer ResNet to extract features from upsampled CSI.
 Zhou et al. \cite{zhouCHASensEndtoEndComprehensive2023} proposed an adaptive convolution method for feature extraction.
 Wang et al. \cite{wangPointSpace3D2021} used a 13-layer Residual Network to extract pose-related features from CSI.
 Tang et al. \cite{tangMDPoseHumanSkeletal2024} proposed a denoising network (FMNet) that extracts clean micro-Doppler features from noisy spectrograms and uses CNNs and RNNs to learn temporal-spatial dependencies.
 Nguyen et al. \cite{nguyen_robust_2025} implemented efficient feature extraction from CSI using a dynamic convolutional neural network (SDy-CNN).

 Recently, Transformer has become an important framework in the fields of natural language processing (NLP) and computer vision (CV).
 Researchers have turned to Transformer-based architecture due to its long-range dependency capture capability.
 For instance, Zhou et al. \cite{zhouCSIFormerPayMore2022} introduced the CSI-Former model, which combines attention mechanisms with traditional CNNs to process CSI.
 This model allows the network to focus on those CSI subcarriers that are more important for pose estimation, thereby improving the efficiency and accuracy of feature extraction.
-Zhou et al. \cite{zhouMetafiWiFiEnabledTransformerBased2023} proposed the Metafi++, which employs a CNN module to extract features from each pair of antennas, followed by a channel-wise self-attention mechanism to model interdependencies across different feature channels.
+Zhou et al.

+\cite{zhouMetafiWiFiEnabledTransformerBased2023} proposed the Metafi++, which employs a CNN module to extract features from each pair of antennas, followed by a channel-wise self-attention mechanism to model interdependencies across different feature channels.
 Some studies inspired by Vision Transformers (ViT) have adopted the patch embedding idea \cite{yangWiTransformerNovelRobust2023}\cite{luoVisionTransformersHuman2024} to analyze CSI spectra for human activity recognition.

+Existing CNN-based feature extraction methods often struggle with capturing long-range dependencies and require significant computational resources.
+While Transformer-based models can capture long-range dependencies, they tend to neglect temporal dynamics.
+Our method’s dual-path attention captures both spectral and temporal features with the same or fewer parameter count and computational cost, giving better efficiency and performance.